 Geographic Origins of Emigrants

 Those emigrants hailed disproportionately from the Southwestern parts of Japan (Map).
 During the first state-sponsored emigration period of 1885-1894, over 90% of the Hawaii-bound emigrants were from just four prefectures in the region: Hiroshima, Yamaguchi, Kumamoto, and Fukuoka (JICA 2004).
 Out of all pre-war emigrants, almost half originated from Hiroshima, Kumamoto, Fukuoka, and Okinawa (ibid.).
 Okinawa, in particular, was an important sending prefecture throughout Japanese emigration history.
 Of the emigrants who left prior to 1941, 11% were from Okinawa, and their share increased to 15% between 1926 and 1941 (JICA 1994) (Figure 2).
 Okinawa was, and still is, Japan’s poorest prefecture.
-Its weak economy and shortage of revenue made Okinawa necessarily dependent on central government as “a permanent burden on the national treasury” (Kerr 1958).
+Its weak economy and shortage of revenue made Okinawa necessarily dependent on the central government as “a permanent burden on the national treasury” (Kerr 1958).
 Emigration quickly became a way of coping with economic difficulties.
-When sugar prices fell in the 1920s, they damaged Okinawa’s vital industry and promoted large flows of emigrants to both mainland Japan and abroad (Toyama 1990).
-During WWII Okinawa suffered a fierce ground battle, and the devastating conditions left on the islands further spurred emigration after the war under US occupation (1945-1972).
+When sugar prices fell in the 1920s, damaging Okinawa’s vital industry, large flows of emigrants left for both mainland Japan and abroad (Toyama 1990).
+During World War II, Okinawa suffered a fierce ground battle, and the devastating conditions left on the islands further spurred emigration after the war, when Okinawa was under US occupation (1945-1972).
 The Okinawan government also encouraged emigration during that period by establishing the Emigration Bureau (1952), the Ryukyu Overseas Emigration Company (1960), and emigrant training centers (Kerr 1958).
 In some cases, the US government was involved in relocating residents of entire villages overseas to make room for the construction of US military bases in Okinawa (Tigner 1981).
 For instance, the US Department of State, with funds from the Foreign Operations Administration and the Department of the Army, relocated Okinawan villagers to Bolivia in exchange for 125,000 acres of free land and assistance with settlement by the Bolivian Development Corporation (ibid.).

 One reason for the emigrants’ regional concentration was economic.
 Relatively poor and predominantly agricultural, the Southwest was significantly affected by the process of industrialization (Wakatsuki and Suzuki 1975).
 Another factor was a tradition of emigration established there through years of migrating to the city and abroad (Wakatsuki and Suzuki 1975).
 The personal networks developed in the process were crucial, as they reduced the costs associated with travel and settlement (Nihon Kaigai Kyokai 1950; Massey and Garcia 1987).
 Also important were recruitment methods that focused on particular areas to optimize costs and facilitate emigrants’ adaptation process in the host country (Kodama 1989).

 In recruiting emigrants, the Southwest was often targeted.
 This was partly because of personal contacts.
-The initial Hawaiian recruitment program of the late 19th century focused on this region because of the personal relationship between the Hawaiian Consul, R. W. Irwin, and Takashi Masuda, Head of Mitsui Bussan, a major Japanese trading company.
+The initial Hawaiian recruitment program of the late nineteenth century focused on this region because of the personal relationship between the Hawaiian Consul, R. W. Irwin, and Takashi Masuda, Head of Mitsui Bussan, a major Japanese trading company.
 Originally from Yamaguchi prefecture, Masuda was concerned about poor farmers in his region and suggested to Irwin, an adviser to Matsui, to recruit laborers there for Hawaii’s plantation work (Takaki 1989).
 Similarly, the regional focus may have been caused by the Southwestern origins of many Meiji oligarchs.
 Once emigration from the region was under way, it was then fueled by individual stories, spread by word of mouth, about opportunities abroad (Takaki 1989).